Concussion: How Acupuncture can Help

 This is where acupuncture and Traditional Chinese Medicine can be used to great effect.
 As soon as the initial period of healing is over, and modified daily activities are resumed, adding acupuncture twice a week will speed recovery and reduce symptoms.
 In my practice, I also add Cranio-sacral therapy along with the needles to increase the efficacy of the acupuncture and decrease recovery time.
 These treatments can very quickly reduce pain and debility and help get you back to your normal functioning more quickly.

-If you would like to book an appointment, or if you have any questions, please don’t hesitate to call and book your 15 minute phone consultation.
+If you would like to book an appointment, or if you have any questions, please call 604-678-8600 or book a complimentary 15 minute phone Q&A.